hindu-comm/mail_stream_advaita-l/2017/07/Defintion_of_anubhav/31__Praveen_R._Bhat.md

 > and anubhava with reference to Brahman:
 >

-​Undoubtedly so; thats why I questioned as to why some object to the use of the word anubhava based on English translation of it.​
+Undoubtedly so; thats why I questioned as to why some object to the use of the word anubhava based on English translation of it.

 > In the Taittiriya Bhashya, for the term 'jnanam' occurring in the mantra